wangke16/MSMC-IM/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o O                  output directory and prefix of output -N1 N1                Initial constant effective population size of Pop1 to
+  -h, --help            show this help message and exit -mu MU                mutation rate of species.
+Default is 1.25e-8 for human -o O                  output directory and prefix of output -N1 N1                Initial constant effective population size of Pop1 to
                         start fitting process.
 Default=15000